jjauzion/ws-worker/README.md

 You can go to kibana and check your task, you will see the status going from "NOT_STARTED" to "RUNNING" and "ENDED"

+When you are done, go in the ws-backend repo and run `make down` to stop and the elastic containers

 That's it folks :)